MH Wilds

 What is an iFrame?

-Invulnerable Until the Hunter's Hand Touches the Ground
+Invulnerable Until You Touch the Ground

 iFrame Tips & Tricks